 And if you haven’t kept cherry shrimp and you love fish keeping, get yourself a 2.5 gallon jar and start aquascaping.

-To learn more about freshwater shrimp, check out my guide on some of the best beginner aquarium shrimp.
+To learn more about freshwater shrimp, check out my guide on the best beginner aquarium shrimp.

-If you are considering creating a slightly larger aquascape, like a 5 gallon, check out my article on creating a cave aquascape for blue cherry shrimp.
+If you are interested in creating a slightly larger aquascape, like a 5 gallon, check out my article on creating a cave aquascape for blue cherry shrimp.

 As always, stay zen.